Zingle/rest-api-documentation/README.md

 #### Note that all dates are in the form of Unix timestamps (seconds since January 1, 1970) and returned in GMT - you will have to account for time zone adjustment depending on your client's location.

-## Quick Start
-For a quick introduction to the entire Zingle system, including provision and use of a service, see the [REST API Quick Start](/quick_start.md).

 ## Resources
 For a description of the available resources see the [Resource Overview](resource_overview.md).